-1 Focus relentlessly on students' end goals.
-5 Take ownership of goals and performance.
-2 Always design and decide with the student in mind.
-6 Enable action and thoughtful innovation.
-3 Pair high expectations with high support.
-7 Lead the work of partnering across systems.
-4 Foster the use of data, inquiry, and evidence.
+- 1. Focus relentlessly on students' end goals. - 2.
+Always design and decide with the student in mind. - 3.
+Pair high expectations with high support. - 4.
+Foster the use of data, inquiry, and evidence. - 5.
+Take ownership of goals and performance. - 6.
+Enable action and thoughtful innovation. - 7.
+Lead the work of partnering across systems.